Legalica Privacy Policy & Data Protection

 3.5 Google Workspace Data (if connected): File names and metadata from selected Google Drive folders, calendar event titles and dates, task lists.
 We do NOT access email content, contacts, or files outside selected folders.

 3.7 Special Categories: Legalica does not intentionally collect special category data (Art.
 9 GDPR) or criminal conviction data (Art.
 10 GDPR).
 Such data may only appear if included in User Input.
-Users are responsible for ensuring lawful basis for processing such data.
+Users are responsible for ensuring a lawful basis for processing such data.

 4. COLLECTION METHODS